 Admission letters are typically sent out in early March indicating whether a student has been accepted and whether the student is being offered funding or is being considered for funding.
 Students who are accepted to the program have until April 15 to reply.

 - What kind of funding is available?

-A limited number of assistant instructorships (AI funds) are available that are usually offered to incoming students with the highest GPAs and GRE scores.
+A limited number of assistant instructorships (AI funds) are available that are usually offered to admitted students with the highest overall rankings .
 Students who have taken several levels of American Sign Language (ASL) may also qualify for funding as assistant instructors to ASL courses.
 Students are encouraged to describe their ASL or other special skills in the application to graduate program.
 Applications must be complete by January 15 to be considered for funding.
 All students who apply to the Au.D. program will be automatically considered for funding through these two mechanisms.
 Students who will be offered funding will receive that offer as soon as funding is available.

 You can also find additional information on the Au.D. funding website along with other funding sources.

 - My application has been placed on the wait list.
 When will I hear whether or not I am accepted?